Inference for Median and a Generalization of HulC: Width Analysis

 \subsection{Width analysis under non-standard assumptions}

-In this subsection, we analyze the width of the confidence interval when the assumptions in \Cref{thm:bahadur_asump} do not hold.
+In this subsection, we analyze the width of the confidence interval when the assumption that the distribution function $F$ is differentiable at the population median $\theta_0$ with $F'(\theta_0)>0$ does not hold.
 General theory for the asymptotic limits of the sample median exists under such non-standard assumptions \citep{ghosh1981bahadur,knight1998bootstrapping,knight2002limiting}.
-We start with a simpler result on the width of the confidence interval when the density at the median is zero.
-We then proceed to study the general case when density may not even exist.
-The most surprising finding of this subsection (and this paper as well) is that the properly scaled width does not converge in probability to a constant but converges in distribution to a non-degenerate random variable. \begin{theorem} Let $X_1,X_2,\ldots,X_n \stackrel{iid}{\sim} F $.
-Suppose that $F$ is a continuous c.d.f.\ with median $\theta_0$ and
+We study the general case when density may be zero or may not even exist.
+The surprising finding of this subsection (and this paper as well) is that $\mathrm{WR}_{n,\alpha}$ does not converge in probability to a constant but converges in distribution to a non-degenerate random variable.